-Aside from its exceptional result at defrosting the one-pound brick of ground turkey, there was very little about this microwave's performance that made it stand out compared to the rest of the pack.
-Even then, there were other models that still outperformed, making it difficult for us to find a reason to recommend this appliance above others.
+Aside from its exceptional result at defrosting the one-pound brick of ground turkey, there was very little about this microwave's performance that made it stand out from the best microwaves.
+Even then, other models still outperformed this model, making it difficult for us to find a reason to recommend this appliance above others.

-As we said before, the main thing we like about the BLACK+DECKER EM720CB7 is how well it did in our defrosting metric.
-For this test, we use a square of frozen ground turkey that we measured out to weigh one pound.
-We followed the directions for this product, which led to 12 ounces of the turkey being completely thawed at the conclusion of the cycle.
-None of the meat was cooked through and the remaining 4 ounces of turkey was easily broken apart — enough that we wouldn't think twice about tossing it all in a pan to start browning it.
+As we said before, the main thing we like about the EM720CB7 is how well it did in our defrosting metric.
+For this test, we used a one pound square of frozen ground turkey.
+Following the manufacturer's directions for defrosting, we were able to defrost 12 ounces of the turkey at the end of the microwave's defrost cycle.
+None of the meat was cooked through, and the remaining 4 ounces of turkey was easily broken apart — enough that we wouldn't think twice about tossing it all in a pan to start browning it.

-The BLACK+DECKER EM720CB7 also did do decently well at reheating the canned soup — as did just about every model that we tested.
+The Black+Decker also did decently well at reheating the canned soup, but this isn't rare; nearly every model we tested did a good job with this test.
 It got the soup to the perfect serving temperature following the heating directions for this microwave's power rating.
-This product delivered average results in our heat map and speed tests as well.
-We used marshmallow cream spread out on parchment paper to make a map of heating intensity for this assessment, with the BLACK+DECKER EM720CB7 evenly burning the center and middle rings.
+In the heat map and speed tests, this model delivered average results.
+We used marshmallow cream spread out on parchment paper to make a map of heating intensity.
+This microwave evenly burned the center and middle rings.
 The outer ring was just getting toasted with a few completely uncooked spots.

-The BLACK+DECKER EM720CB7 also has the standard convenience features, such as a +30 seconds button and some other quick-start features.
+The EM720CB7 has most of the standard convenience features, such as a +30 seconds button and some other quick-start features.

-The BLACK+DECKER EM720CB7 unfortunately delivered poor results in our other two heating tests.
-Both the plate of leftovers and the pizza weren't warmed enough for serving and were heated very inconsistently.
+The EM720CB7, unfortunately, delivered poor results in our other two heating tests.
+Neither the plate of leftovers nor the pizza were warm enough for serving, and both were heated very inconsistently.

-The BLACK+DECKER EM720CB7 also failed to impress when it came to properly heating up the frozen burrito and the lasagna.
-The miniature lasagna was far from the proper serving temperature after following the directions and had an average temperature difference of 29°F between zones.
-The burrito had a similar amount of variation between areas, with the middle failing to reach the recommended temperature.
+The EM720CB7 also failed to properly and evenly heat the frozen burrito and the lasagna.
+After following the directions, the miniature lasagna was far from a satisfactory serving temperature, with an average temperature difference of 29°F between zones.
+The burrito had a similar variation between areas, with the middle failing to reach the recommended temperature.

-We weren't thrilled with how much this product slides around during normal use and has so-so internal lighting.
+We weren't thrilled with how much this product slides around during normal use, and it has so-so internal lighting.
 We also didn't find the presets to be super effective.
-We tried out the popcorn function, which left tons of kernels unpopped.
-We did appreciate that it didn't burn any though.
+We tried out the popcorn function, which left a lot of kernels unpopped.
+None were burned, at least.